This guide has 8 mini-sections to get you started with your Factsheet assignment.

 Government publications such as legal material, government policies, reports, and statistics may only be available on the internet.
 The simplest way to find such material is by Google advanced search.

-Your Teaching Liaison Librarian is providing Q & A sessions to respond to any questions via the Canvas Discussion Forum during the week before the assignment due date.
+Your Teaching Liaison Librarian is providing Q & A sessions to respond to any questions via the Canvas Discussion Forum starting the week before the due date.

 Day | Time |